Interesting places to visit in Scotland

 Scotland is the proudest of all the nations which make up the present-day United Kingdom.

-The independent Scottish spirit is forged from the years of border-struggle between the Scots and the English.
+The independent Scottish spirit is forged from the years of struggle between the Scots and the English.
 The many, many castles were primarily used defensively – to hold power, and to protect communities against invaders.
 Castles were not only built in the areas most at risk from invasion (Galloway and the Scottish Borders) but across nearly the whole of Scotland.
 There are literally hundreds of castles!
 Many have not survived the ages and have all but disappeared, but that still leaves the visitor with many interesting, sometimes even spectacular discoveries to make.

 Historic battles hold a significant place in the Scottish consciousness and play an important part in the Scottish sense of identity.
 These momentous events live on today through memorials, music, poetry and literature.
 The landscapes where these events took place are hugely important because of what they can tell us about the course of the battle and the physical remains and artefacts they can contain.
 Battlefields are also places of remembrance, as sites where people fought and died for many a different cause and may have been buried.